equilaterus/Vortex/README.md

 # Vortex

-Vortex is a .Net Standard framework currently in development.
+Vortex is an ASP Core framework focused on programmer's productivity.

 ## How to start